HeDuan/PHBS_BlockChain_2018-1/README.md

 # PHBS_BlockChain_2018
+# CryptoKitties and Non-Fungible Tokens: A Business Review
 As if to further testify humans’ infinite affection for cats, in late 2017, CryptoKitties, an Ethereum-based kitty-breeding game enchanted so many people in just a few days after its launch that it once clogged the Ethereum network and delayed the processing of transactions.
 The hype about CryptoKitties introduced many into the realm of Blockchain and presented another possibility of Blockchain application: digital assets as non-fungible tokens (NFTs), used for people’s collecting proclivity.
 However, all the hype over this brand-new game waned gradually, posing question on whether this application of Ethereum can sustain any longer.

 Therefore, in this business review, I would investigate this business in detail, and also look at non-fungible tokens at large.